samber/sync-ssh-keys/README.md

                         > /root/.ssh/authorized_keys
 ```

-### All members of an organizations being part of teams "root" and "sre"
+### All members of teams "root" and "sre", of a Github organizations

 ```bash
 $ sync-ssh-keys --github-token XXXXXXXXXXXXXXX \